• About Flourish Clinic

 What are All the Causes of CIRS?

 It usually starts with mold.
 Maybe it was a leaky roof or a musty basement you barely noticed.
 Maybe you were told it couldn’t be mold because it wasn’t visible.
-So you left, cleaned, or remediated, and expected to feel better.
+So you cleaned, remediated, or moved and expected to feel better.
 But you didn’t.

-The truth is, CIRS isn’t just a mold illness.
+However, CIRS isn’t just caused by mold.
 It’s a chronic immune system disorder caused by biotoxin exposure—and mold is just one of several culprits.
 Understanding all the potential sources of exposure is the missing link for many patients who still feel sick despite doing “all the right things.”

 Let’s explore the full range of CIRS triggers, the science behind them, and what most websites fail to mention.